 \subsection{Fitting \textsf{ALICE} (anti)deuteron spectra}

 To calibrate the coalescence-model parameters we perform a simultaneous fit to the \textsf{ALICE} $p_T$-differential spectra of deuterons and antideuterons measured at $\sqrt{s}=0.9,\ 2.76,\ 7$~TeV \cite{ALICE:2017xrp} and $\sqrt{s}=13$~TeV \cite{ALICE:2020foi}.
 All spectra are provided at midrapidity, $|y|<0.5$.
 We then compare the resulting coalescence parameters with those extracted from the \textsf{ALEPH} $\overline{\mathrm D}$ multiplicity in hadronic $Z$ decays, as reported in Ref.~\cite{DiMauro:2024kml}, to test the universality of the coalescence description.
 We apply the analysis to the $\Delta p$, $\Delta p+\Delta r$ and {\tt Gaussian} implementations.
-The {\tt Argonne} setup is treated as parameter free in our framework, and we therefore only show its predictions.
+Since the {\tt Argonne} setup does not contain any free parameter, as its wavefunction is fully fixed by nucleon–nucleon scattering data and the deuteron binding energy, we therefore only show its predictions.

 As discussed in Ref.~\cite{DiMauro:2024kml}, coalescence prescriptions that include one parameter controlling the spatial distribution and one controlling the momentum dependence can exhibit a strong degeneracy.
 In the {\tt Gaussian} setup, for instance, changes in the effective source size $\sigma$ can be partially compensated by changes in the bound-state scale (here denoted by $\delta$), leading to families of parameter pairs with similar goodness of fit.
 To reduce this degeneracy and keep the comparison across datasets and collision systems transparent, we fix the spatial scale to a benchmark value of $\sigma = 3~\mathrm{fm}$, comparable to the deuteron size inferred from its RMS charge radius \cite{CREMA:2016idx}.
 Concretely, we adopt: (i) a single free parameter $p_{\rm coal}$ for the $\Delta p$ model; (ii) a single free parameter $p_{\rm coal}$ for the $\Delta p+\Delta r$ model, fixing $r_{\rm coal}\equiv \Delta r = 3~\mathrm{fm}$; (iii) a single free parameter $\delta$ for the {\tt Gaussian} model, fixing the source size $\sigma=3~\mathrm{fm}$.
 The {\tt Argonne} implementation is treated as parameter free and is therefore not tuned to the data.